Christian-Ryan/website_cr_apero/content/book/_index.md

 ---
-title: "Data Science with R for Psychologists and Other Healthcare Professionals"
+title: "Data Science with R for Psychologists and Healthcare Professionals"
 description:
 author: "Christian Ryan"